edouard-sn/mst-tui/README.md

     - [ ] Daemon
     - [ ] TUI
 - Sequential download per file, maybe per torrent aswell, and find a way to cancel it
-    - [ ] Daemon
+    - [ ] Daemon - Tested and works for files, need canceling now
     - [ ] TUI
 - (configurable) Choose a software per extension and run the software on chosen file
     - [ ] TUI
-- HeaderObfuscationPolicy RequiredPreffered
-    - [ ] Daemon

 ### If not lazy
 - Daemon: